HJikram/Grants-Program/applications/application-template.md

 - A brief description of your project.
 - An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
 - An indication of why your team is interested in creating this project.

+Presently, NFT marketplaces are limited in their convenience and security.
+Many marketplaces opt for convenience by storing their users' private and public keys to provide one-click solutions to buyin and minting NFTs.
+Our platform aims to resolve this compromise between convenience and security by introducing TEEs as a secure means of verifying and signing transactions.
+Users will be able to verify trnasactions by using a custom credentials, via end-to-end encryption, which will be linked to their public private key pair which will be used by the hardware TEE.
+The TEE will then verify and sign the trnasaction on behalf of the user, return the receipt without any intervention by any external party (including the organisation operating the marketplace).

 ### Project Details